RVRZERO/p5rpc.misc.customizablemerciless/README.md

-## Use .toml Configuration
+## Using .toml Configuration
-To adjust the configurations with your mod, create `CustomizableMerciless.toml` in your mod directory and use the layout below:
+To adjust the configuration with your mod, create `CustomizableMerciless.toml` in your mod directory and use the layout below:

 ```toml
 [Multipliers]